plausible/docs/docs/top-referrers.md

 Your "**Top Sources**" report shows which referral sources are driving traffic to your website.
 Click on the "**Details**" button to get extra insights such as the visit duration and bounce rate for the individual referral source.
 Click on any referral source to filter the dashboard by it.

-The Top Sources report also includes all the traffic tagged with UTM tags such as `utm_source`, `utm_medium` and `utm_campaign`.
+The Top Sources report also includes the "**Campaigns**" tab where you can see the traffic tagged with UTM tags such as `utm_source`, `utm_medium` and `utm_campaign`.
 You can use UTM tags to understand which marketing and promotional activities are driving traffic that converts best.

-Using the "**Filter**" button on the top of your dashboard, you can filter the stats by multiple sources at the same time which allows you to for instance separate organic search traffic from other traffic.
+Using [the "**Filter**" button on the top of your dashboard](filters-segments.md), you can filter the stats by multiple sources or multiple UTM tags at the same time for more powerful segmenting of traffic.
 It's also possible to filter out traffic from a specific referral source.

 <img alt="Top Referrers - multiple filters" src={useBaseUrl('img/top-referrers-filtering-multiple-filters.png')} />